healygi/shop/README.md

            - As a Site User I want the ability to Easily login and out so that I can **have security and access my personal account information **

-           - AAs a Site User I want the ability to view my profile so that I can **view my order history **
+           - As a Site User I want the ability to view my profile so that I can **view my order history **

            - As a Site User I want the ability to view my profile so that I can **see my account details **